-Most tenants in England use a letting agent to find a home to rent.
+Using a letting agent to find and rent a home

 Register with a letting agent